 It was August 1989.
-Debbie and I had just flown from Venice to the Côte d’Azur after the first week of our honeymoon.
+Debbie and I had just travelled from Venice to the Côte d’Azur after the first week of our honeymoon.
 We had flown in a small Air Littoral plane, looked after by an extremely efficient and immaculately turned out stewardess who appeared entirely competent to pilot the plane should the need arise.

 We picked up our hire car at Nice airport and drove in the afternoon sun to the Moulin de la Camandoule near Fayence.
 We had stayed there before and loved it: a lovely old olive oil mill converted into a small hotel.
-It was owned and run by Wolf Rilla and his elegant wife Shirley.
+It was owned and run by an Englishman called Wolf Rilla and his elegant wife Shirley.
 We later learned that Wolf had been a film director and writer, best known for directing John Wyndham’s The Midwich Cuckoos as Village of the Damned.
 He made a slightly irascible host, but this seemed somehow in keeping with the mellow, slightly scruffy charm of the building.

 “Thank God, you’re English!”

 After unpacking, we cooled off in the pool, and strolled around reminding ourselves why we loved the place.
 The beautiful stone, the old aqueduct.
-Heavy black iron tools of unknown purpose still displayed in alcoves.
+Heavy black iron tools of uncertain purpose still displayed in alcoves.
 Nothing had changed.
 Dinner didn’t disappoint either: an unfussy, delicious table d’hôte menu.
 And perhaps a little too much wine.
 It had been a long day, so we retired to our room for the night, and were soon asleep.

 For a while.
 Then I woke up sweating in the warm night air.